Get Started

 Add a sample pod in alluxio-operator/alluxio-cluster.yaml

-# Enter the pod and check
+Run the sample pod and check

 Troubleshooting